timescale/docs/promscale/visualize-data/grafana.md

 </procedure>

 You can now filter and view traces stored in Promscale using Grafana.
-To visualize your traces, go to the “Explore” section of Grafana.
-You will be taken to the traces filtering panel.
+To visualize your traces, go to the `Explore` section of Grafana, to the traces filtering panel.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/images/misc/grafana-jaeger-query-results.png" alt="Sample output for Jaeger query filter in Grafana"/>